ManueleDentello/OAuth2-server/README.md

 The request for an authorization code can be made using a GET on the url `/oauth/authorize`.
 It requires the following information:

-- client_id // The unique string identifying a client
+- `client_id`: The unique string identifying a client
-- redirect_uri // The place to redirect after receiving the code
+- `redirect_uri`: The place to redirect after receiving the code
-- response_type // what the client is expecting.
-Should be `code`
+- `response_type`: What the client is expecting.
+Should be "code"
-- state // Provided by the client to prevent CSRF
+- `state`: Provided by the client to prevent CSRF

 These parameters have to be sent as URL Query Parameters like this: `/oauth/authorize?client_id=<ID>&redirect_uri=<URL>&response_type=code&state=<STATE>`